reapit/ts-cdk-constructs/packages/constructs/email-receiver/readme.md

     region: 'us-east-1', // region must be specified },
 })

 const hostedZone = new HostedZone(stack, 'hostedZone', {
   zoneName: 'example.org',
 })

 const emailReceiver = new EmailReceiver(stack, 'domain', {
   hostedZone,
-  // parentDomain: '', // you can optionally override the parent domain (e.g. your hosted zone is example.org but you want to use dev.example.org)
+  // you can optionally override the parent domain
+  // (e.g. your hosted zone is example.org but you want to use dev.example.org)
+  // parentDomain: '',
-  // subdomain: '', // you can optionally override the subdomain, this defaults to 'email' so the resulting domain will be email.example.org
+  // you can optionally override the subdomain
+  // this defaults to 'email' so the resulting domain will be email.example.org
+  // subdomain: '',
 })

 new CfnOutput(stack, 'emailReceiverDomainName', {
   value: emailReceiver.domainName,
 })
 new CfnOutput(stack, 'emailReceiverTableArn', {
   value: emailReceiver.table.tableArn,
 })

 ```